Khamar-Daban incident: Contaminated water

 The nearby Lake Baikal is known to be a "toxic waste dumping ground".
 If the waste was washed downstream, the hikers might have drunk the toxins in their water.
 Some toxins might not have been visible in a standard toxicology report.

 Mushroom poisoning

-Another theory suggests that the hikers might have hallucinated and got sick due to a mushroom poisoning.
+Another theory suggests that the hikers might have hallucinated and gotten sick due to mushroom poisoning.
 Korovina was known to be a forager and she taught the art to her students.
 One of the hikers might have accidentally added poisonous mushrooms to their breakfast.
 They could also have been hallucinogenic mushrooms.
 In very rare cases, an overdose of muscarine and ibotenic acid, most common in Amanita mushrooms, might cause psychosis, convulsions, cardiac arrest, and send a person into a coma.
 Amanita phalloides, the destroying angel, and death cap mushrooms can look similar to other edible mushrooms when they are not fully matured, such as young paddy straw and button mushrooms.

+Consuming golden root (Rhodiola rosea)

+The group were said to have been picking vast quantities of golden root which grew wild on the mountain.
+Some half-eaten roots were also found in their backpacks.
+The plant has often been used in traditional medicine.
+The plant is not considered toxic, but contains about 140 different chemical compounds, one of them being nitrate.
+Nitrate can have an effect of lowering blood pressure.

+Consuming golden root has been generally considered safe, but some side effects have been reported, such as dizziness and headache.
+This does not fully account for the symptoms described, but it is also possible that the plants were in some way contaminated, or that the members of the group mistook another toxic plant species for golden root.